Rex Richardson: Appointments

 The city of Long Beach, California uses a council-manager system.
 This means that policy-making authority lies within an elected governing body: the city council.
 Mayors can, however, make certain appointments.

 In 2022, Long Beach voters approved the formation of a new Police Oversight Commission.
 To serve as its first commissioner, Richardson appointed former Sacramento County Inspector General Francine Kerridge.
 Her duties include investigating instances of unnecessary force and broader trends within the department.

 Richardson cited increasing diversity as a major influencing factor in his appointment decisions.
 He has appointed 32 commissioners, 53% are women and 59% are members of racial minority groups.

-Major Local Issues
+Policies

 Long Beach Housing Promise

 The Long Beach Housing Promise was proposed by Rex Richardson and approved by City Council members in April 2023.
 Richardson launched the initiative to create more affordable housing opportunities for students and their families and to identify more opportunities for homeless prevention programs in Long Beach.
 In creating this program, Richardson worked directly with the president of California State University, Long Beach, the president and superintendent of Long Beach City College, and the superintendent of the Long Beach Unified School District.